-It's a little depressing that we have to emphasise how critical this is, but the number of websites that aren't mobile-friendly is staggering.
-With the number of people accessing the Internet primarily through mobile devices growing every year, failing to optimise your site for mobile is essentially encouraging users to leave and go somewhere else.
+It's a little depressing that we have to emphasize how critical this is, but the number of websites that aren't mobile-friendly is staggering.
+With the number of people accessing the Internet primarily through mobile devices growing every year, failing to optimize your site for mobile is essentially encouraging users to leave and go somewhere else.

-Unfortunately, in case of larger websites, developing a mobile-friendly site is a huge pain in the neck.
+Unfortunately, in the case of larger websites, developing a mobile-friendly site is a huge pain in the neck.
 That's all there is to it.
-It can be a time-consuming process that may be beyond your technological capabilities, resulting in an additional (significant) cost for your site or organisation.
-However, the importance of mobile optimization for all types of sites cannot be overstated, and you should strongly consider making your site mobile friendly, regardless of the time, effort, or cost involved.
-If your site takes more than a minute to load, it doesn't matter how nice it looks on an iPhone.
+It can be a time-consuming process that may be beyond your technological capabilities, resulting in an additional (significant) cost for your site or organization.

 10. Make Your Site's Navigation As Simple As Possible (Most Important Point)

 You might think of your site users as lazy, entitled, spoilt little snowflakes who want everything spoon-fed to them with no work in the simplest (albeit probably harshest) terms.

 This may not be the most lovely image of your target demographic, but let's face it: if you make your users do even the tiniest bit of work to acquire what they want, they'll simply leave and go to another site.
 As a result, it's critical that your website navigation be as simple as possible.

 Consider a user's perspective on a normal browsing session on your site.
 They arrive at your site, and after a brief examination of your website content – frequently the only time you have – they conclude that, while this page isn't exactly what they're looking for, your site may be able to provide them with what they're looking for.